 - Our troop went backpacking before 2018 – can that count as one of our three Adventure Club activities?

 No. Only activities that were completed after September 1, 2018 count towards Adventure Club.

 - Who should track participation and the number of activities completed?

 Participation is “on your honor”.
-Troops and/or girls and families are responsible for tracking number of Adventure Club activities completed.
+Troops and/or Girl Scouts and families are responsible for tracking number of Adventure Club activities completed.

-- Can girls participate in Adventure Club activities on their own/with their family?
+- Can Girl Scouts participate in Adventure Club activities on their own/with their family?

-Girls are encouraged to participate in events at the troop, service unit, or council level.
+Girl Scouts are encouraged to participate in events at the troop, service unit, or council level.
 However, if a girl’s troop is not participating in Adventure Club (or she is a Juliette Girl Scout), she may plan Adventure Club activities on her own.
-Please remember that individual girls (with a parent chaperone) can attend council events!
+Remember that individual Girl Scouts or Juliettes (with a parent chaperone) can attend council events!
 Check out our events page for lots of Adventure Club activity options!